jMetal/jMetal/docs/autoconfigurationNSGAII.rst

   # Best configurations as commandlines (first number is the configuration ID; same order as above):
   4646  --algorithmResult externalArchive --populationSize 100 --populationSizeWithArchive 20 --maximumNumberOfEvaluations 25000 --createInitialSolutions random --variation crossoverAndMutationVariation --offspringPopulationSize 1 --crossover BLX_ALPHA --crossoverProbability 0.876 --crossoverRepairStrategy random --blxAlphaCrossoverAlphaValue 0.5729 --mutation uniform --mutationProbability 0.0439 --mutationRepairStrategy bounds --uniformMutationPerturbation 0.9957 --selection tournament --selectionTournamentSize 8

-This configuration can be used with the ``NSGAWithParameters`` program to run NSGA-II with those settings.
+This configuration can be used in the ``NSGAIIConfiguredFromAParameterString`` program, replacing the existing one, to run NSGA-II with those settings.

-NOTE: we fixed a bug in the selection operator, so the best configuration reported in https://doi.org/10.1145/3319619.3326832 will be different to the one that irace can get now.
-Anyway, the results of AutoNSGAII with the settings found by irace should be very similar to those in the paper.